 Filing A Shelving Accident Claim

-In order to file a shelving accident claim it is imperative that you are able to prove negligence on behalf of one or more parties which led to the accident and subsequent injuries.
+In order to file a shelving accident claim on a No Win No Fee basis, it is imperative that you are able to prove negligence on behalf of one or more parties which led to the accident and subsequent injuries.
 Speaking with a personal injury solicitor is recommended as they can advise you appropriately so please don’t hesitate to get in touch even if it’s just advice you require at this point in time.
 Ultimately strong evidence can include your medical records, copy of working practices, photographs of the shelving, witness statements and details of potential previous shelving or racking accidents which may show lapses in health and safety regulations.